The Most Interesting Bridges in Venice

 There is no bridge more famous and crowded in Venice than Rialto, which is also the oldest bridge built over the Grand Canal.
 Initially, it was a pontoon bridge in the late 12th century, later replaced by a wooden bridge called Quartarolo, named after the coin you had to pay to cross it.

 The bridge you see today was built at the end of the 16th century, out of stone, by the architect Antonio da Ponte.
-If you want to learn about its legends, read the article The Rialto Bridge in Venice and its story.
+If you want to learn about its legends, check out the article The Rialto Bridge in Venice and Its Story.

 Ponte di Rialto